 Patients should be psychologically ready to proceed with donor insemination.
 CORM recommends that anyone considering donor insemination see a counselor who is skilled at clarifying feelings about infertility and using a sperm donor.
 For couples, it’s important that both partners feel comfortable with their decision and that any concerns and questions are talked about beforehand.
 For some, donor insemination may raise certain moral or ethical questions; for others, the journey may revolve more around choosing the right sperm bank and selecting the best donor to acheive their family building goals.

 Reasons to Use Donor Sperm

-At the Center of Reproductive Medicine, our team of fertility specialists at our four clinics throughout the Houston metropolitan region will help you decide if donor sperm is the right option for you.
+At the Center of Reproductive Medicine, our team of fertility specialists at our four clinics throughout the Houston metropolitan region will help you decide if using a sperm donor is the right option for you.
 Contact CORM today if you are:

 - A single woman who wants to conceive a biological child via a sperm donor

 - A female in a same-sex partnership who wants a biological child

 - A male who produces sperm that is unlikely to fertilize an egg

 - A male who has a high risk of passing on an inherited disease